laushinka/api-mvc-project/notes.md

 11. break out code from adapter
 12. make sure no duplicate values for types!
 13. drop down menu selector that filters types

+DROP DOWN TO DO
+--1. button has to exist
+--2. button knows about article types present (store.types) --3.